Gabrz/PrettyBadNorth/README.md

 # Pretty Bad North
 A p5.js sketch that generates an island using the Wave Function Collapse Algorithm

-Built after watching streams of The Coding Train (Choo Choo)
+Built after watching streams of The Coding Train (Choo Choo).
 It's not perfect, but I had a lot of fun building it.

 I have some more Ideas(see TODO), but very little time.
 (Already spent way to much time on this project)